Blockchain Technology: Research Trends, Companies, M&A, and Investments Landscape

-In the healthcare industry, IBM’s Watson Health AI unit signed an agreement with the US FDA to use Blockchain technology to secure the exchange of medical data such as electronic patient records, clinical data, health information, etc.
+For using Blockchain in healthcare industry, IBM’s Watson Health AI unit signed an agreement with the US FDA to use the technology to secure the exchange of medical data such as electronic patient records, clinical data, health information, etc.

 The list can go on and on only to hint that IBM has all set to become the most innovative company in Blockchain tech regardless of the industry.

 Intel, being an active tech giant in IoT and cloud computing is way into the waters when it comes to Blockchain research and collaboration.

 Talking about joint ventures only at the moment, Intel and Microsoft have developed a new framework on Blockchain technology called Coco (Confidential Consortium) Framework.
 As part of this collaboration, Intel is providing hardware and software support.
 With this partnership, Intel aims to outpace IBM as the leader in Blockchain-as-a-Service (BaaS).

 In October 2017, Intel partnered with Oracle to provide its Blockchain technology through the Oracle cloud.
 Intel, according to their press release, has provided Oracle with specially optimized hardware support such as Intel Xeon processor.